briangmilnes/APAS-AI/apas-ai/rules/RustRules1.md

 - Minimize repeated `use crate::...` lines: group them once with braces, e.g. `use crate::{Types::Types::*, LinkedListStPer::LinkedListStPer::*, LinkedListStPerChap18::LinkedListStPerChap18::*};`.
 - Fall back to explicit symbol imports only to resolve name collisions.
 - `PartialEq` and `Eq` definitions should be inside the file’s single module.
+- Don’t create root shim files (e.g., `Chap3.rs`) purely to re-export a directory; declare inline modules with `#[path]` or reference the directory structure directly.

 #### No trailing per-file re-exports (use lib.rs instead)
 - Do not place lines like `pub use FooMod::FooModTrait;` at the end of source files.